First Year Fusion — Three Different Fusion Week Sessions

 The Rest of the Semester

 The remainder of your First Year Seminar will be taught by the same faculty member during the first half of the Fall Semester.
-Your Seminar will wrap up in week 8, so you’ll have more time to focus on your other three courses.
-This course is part of your regular schedule, not in addition to.
+Fusion courses end in Week 8.
+This First Year Fusion course is part of your regular schedule, not in addition to it.

 Course fees vary by course and will be included in your Fall bill.
 Scholarships for First Year Fusion are available.

 It was a transformative experience.
 I never would have imagined that a college course could be so impactful on my life.

 Course Offerings for First Year Fusion 2022